 Medigap policies are supplemental insurance for original Medicare, not additional coverage.
 While a Medigap policy can help cover some of your Medicare costs, it will not cover:

 - prescription drugs

-Medigap policies are “rated” according to a variety of factors, all of which can influence how much you pay for your plan premium.
+Medigap policies are priced or “rated” according to a variety of factors.
+How a place is rated can influence how much you pay for your plan premium.